acentswap/docs2-wiki/products/nft-profile-system/profile-guide.md

 You may notice your name is starred out.
 To view your name, click the **👁** eye icon to the right of the stars, then you should now see your profile name.

 Congratulations!
 You now have your profile set up.
-Now anyone can view your profile to see your profile NFT picture, your team of choice, and your PancakeSwap achievements.
+Now anyone can view your profile to see your profile NFT picture, your team of choice, and your AcentSwap achievements.
 You're also ready to participate in any special team events when they happen!